Orange Justice: Reception and legacy

 Orange Justice became one of the most recognizable dances in Fortnite, contributing to the game's cultural footprint.
 It has demonstrated the influence of player-driven content in modern video games and how community engagement can shape the development and content of a game.
 It has inspired memes, parodies, and dance challenges.
 It has even been used to promote fitness among youth.
 Michelle Obama performed the dance in one notable instance.

 Lawsuit

-In 2019, Rachel McCumbers, the mother of "Orange Shirt Kid" filed a lawsuit against Epic Games for "unauthorized misappropriation", essentially claiming that the company was monetizing the emotes without adequate credit or consent.
+In 2019, Rachel McCumbers, the mother of Orange Shirt Kid, filed a lawsuit against Epic Games for "unauthorized misappropriation", essentially claiming that the company was monetizing the emotes without adequate credit or consent.
 This follows other suits from Alfonso Ribeiro, rapper 2 Milly, and Backpack Kid who all filed similar suits.
-The plaintiff pointed out the dance was named "Orange Justice" rather the original name "The Random".
-The attorney for the plaintiff attempted to obtain registration for the Orange Shirt Kid's dance.
-The plaintiff case notably did not mention that the dance move was submitted as part of a contest which granted Epic Games use of it.
-Furthermore, in the United States, simple, unchoreographed dance moves are not protected under copyright law.
+The plaintiff pointed out the dance was named "Orange Justice" rather than the original name "The Random".
+Notably, the plaintiff’s case did not mention that the dance move was submitted as part of a contest which granted Epic Games use of it.
+Furthermore, in the United States, simple, unchoreographed dance moves are not protected under copyright law, though the attorney for the plaintiff did attempt to obtain copyright registration for Orange Shirt Kid's dance.